 Web Server Developer

-A Web server developer is responsible for analyzing, developing, and maintaining the Web system architecture.
+A Web server developer is responsible for analyzing, developing and maintaining the Web system architecture.
 The position is more involved with the technical aspects of the Web system than with the page development.
-Qualified professionals must research technologies and develop the applications that will provide maximum efficiency for an organization's needs.
+Qualified professionals must research technologies and develop applications that can efficiently meet an organization's needs.
 He or she must work with internal officials or external clients to understand the requirements and then translate those requirements into hardware that serves the purpose.

 Web technologists assist in managing the Internet and intranet infrastructure.
 This means making sure the technology used is running properly, but it also means making sure the technology is current and appropriate for realizing the organization's goals.
 The technologist might be involved in evaluating promising technologies and getting a system ready to function in the production environment.
 The technologist might also have to work with other projects that interact with the Web.

 Web developers, like most computer specialists, are scattered throughout every segment of the U.S. economic scene.
 However, one of the more prominent industries is in retail business, especially market segments that rely on a strong online presence.
 These businesses require a great expertise in designing pages that are easily navigable for the customer.

 Also, as in other computer-based careers, the job market is growing faster than the national average and is expected to continue for the next several years.
 Computer skills also remain among the better-paying positions, especially for recent graduates.
 Particularly experienced Web developers may be able to earn salaries high above the average computer professional.